 Not All Workers Comp Policies Are The Same In Texas

+When you are injured at work, you should seek the help of an on-the-job injury lawyer in Arlington, TX from Brandy Austin Law Firm, PLLC.
 A personal injury claim is a claim for injuries sustained due to the negligence of another person or entity.
 This entitles a person to recover money for medical bills (present and future), lost income, loss of future earning capacity, property damage costs for either repairing or replacing any damaged property such as vehicles, and additional compensation for pain and suffering, the loss of enjoyment of life.

-The major difference between a work comp claim and a personal injury claim is the ability to obtain what are known as “general damages” in a personal injury claim.
+The major difference between a workers’ comp claim and a personal injury claim is the ability to obtain what are known as “general damages” in a personal injury claim.
 General damages are not awardable in a workers compensation claim.
 These “general damages” include the economic value associated with pain, discomfort, mental and emotional distress, inconvenience, grief, anxiety, and related injury.
 Oftentimes, this is the most valuable portion of a personal injury claim simply because the costs of medical treatment and lost income often pale in comparison to the emotional toll that a significant bodily injury can have on a person’s life including their work life, home life and their personal relationships.

 Your Workplace Doctor May Not Have Your Best Interest At Heart

 Workplaces are often places where injury can and does occur due to violations on the part of the employer.
-In Texas, the injured employee is left with an injury that keeps him or her from earning a paycheck or paying medical bills for an injury that the employer caused if the employer does not carry Workers Compensations insurance.
+In Texas, the injured employee is left with an injury that keeps him or her from earning a paycheck or paying medical bills for an injury that the employer caused if the employer does not carry Workers’ Compensations insurance.

-However, your employer may have a replacement policy – one that is not actually under the official Texas Workers Compensation.
+However, your employer may have a replacement policy – one that is not actually under the official Texas Workers’ Compensation.
 Many times your employer they will send you to the company doctor for evaluation.
 What the employee doesn’t know is that the company doctor does not see the employee as his client because the employer is his client.
 A doctor will often stop treatment and get the employee back to work, despite the severity of the injury, at the request of the employer.

 If an employee is unable to return, because he physically cannot stand for any period of time due to untreated ligament injuries, damaged muscles, broken bones, or the need for surgery – the employer then uses the doctor’s recommendations as a reason to fire the employee.